antronerds/r2-tutorials/docs/Annotation_Analyses.md

     [**Figure 7: Plotting the annotationtracks**](_static/images/Annotation/AnnotationAnalyse_plotting.png)

 4. Another often useful overview is provided by the Cohort Overview.
-Click on 'Go to Main' in the upperleft corner, and this time select "Cohort Overview" in box 3 with the "Select type of analysis" dropdown.
-Then click Next.
+Click on 'Go to Main' in the upper left corner, and this time select "Cohort Overview" in box 3 with the "Select type of analysis" dropdown.
+Then click 'Next'.
 Here, pie charts show the shares of the different values of a track.
 You can visualize tracks with the dropdown menus, hover over the different pie slices, and create a table overview with the values of different tracks of choice for each sample.
 The 'Build a track' button at the bottom of the page conveniently allows you to directly build a track from any selection of available tracks.